BushraAlabsi/feature_requests/README.md

 	source name/bin/activate
 ```

-III. navigate into this repository in your terminal and install dependecies:
+III.
+In terminal, navigate into this repository that you downloaded and install dependecies:
 ```
 pip install -r requirements.txt
 ```